Context3D/context3d-model-mcp-server/README.md

      ```bash
      pnpm build
      ```
    - Create or update the Claude configuration file.
-On Windows, this is typically located at `%APPDATA%\Claude\config.json`.
-On macOS, it's at `~/Library/Application Support/Claude/config.json`.
-On Linux, it's at `~/.config/Claude/config.json`.
+On Windows, this is typically located at `%APPDATA%\Claude\claude_desktop_config.json`.
+On macOS, it's at `~/Library/Application Support/Claude/claude_desktop_config.json`.
    - Add the following JSON configuration, making sure to replace the path with your actual build directory path:
      ```json
      {